Treyarch/anime-metada/readme.md

 - Uses the extracted title to search the Jikan API
 - Endpoint: https://api.jikan.moe/v4/anime?q={title}
-- Retrieves community score/rating and genres for the anime
+- Retrieves community score/rating, genres, and themes for the anime

 4. Metadata Update

 - Updates the <rating> tag in the tvshow.nfo file with the score from Jikan
 - Replaces all <genre> tags with genres from the Jikan API
+- Updates <tag> elements with theme data from the Jikan API
 - Handles cases where anime titles might not match exactly